bakeiro/Light-PHP/README.md

 - PHP (at least 5.4)
 - Database (MySQLi suggested)

-Light-PHP makes possible start working without reading in massive documentations of highly complex professional frameworks, if this is the case, then Light-PHP might be very useful for you.
-Light-PHP is easy to install, runs nearly everywhere and doesn't make things more complicated than necessary.

-### Features
-- Extremely simple, easy to understand
-- Simple but clean structure
-- Native PHP code
-- Comes with a sample proyect (database, sample pages, admin panel, AJAX calls, API and much more!)
-- Console to debug PHP errors and messages
-- Configuration file depending enviroment
-- Much more!

 ### Install
 - Import database.sql
-- Edit config.php file to set up the database name and folders paths
+- Edit system/config/config_data.php file to set up the database name and folders paths
-- Start web server
+- Start web server and database server

 ### License

-Light-PHP is licensed under the Open Source MIT license, so you can use it for any personal or corporate projects totally free!</p>
+Light-PHP is licensed under the Open Source MIT license, feel free to use it, modify it or contribute it!</p>

 Built by [David Baqueiro](https://bakeiro.github.io/materialize-portfolio/)